riskou/chrandr/README.md

 # chrandr

-Change (x)randr screen configuration in a gui.
+Change xrandr screen configuration in a gui.

 Currently in (slow) development.